jonhare/xuggle-xuggler/README.md

 variant.
 This trial-and-error build knowledge has been put into the [build-help.txt](https://github.com/e-d/xuggle-xuggler/blob/master/build-help.txt) file.

+To view a formatted version of build-help.txt (with links) you can [click here](https://docs.google.com/document/d/1mjlI2jAGKK3_W4KIBjpUfM3F_SJjUkZhQJuwtIBn_7I/pub).

 This file contains the steps taken to successfully build the latest 5.5 source code for:
 - Windows (32-bit) (via cross-compiling on Linux)
 - Windows (64-bit) (via cross-compiling on Linux)